mstksg/inCode/copy/entries/singletons-1.md

 !!!singletons/Door.hs "doorStatus_ ::" "lockAnyDoor_ ::"
 ```

-Here, type inference will tell GHC that you want `singDS :: Sing s`, and it
+Here, type inference will tell GHC that you want `singDS :: SingDS s`, and it
 will pull out the proper singleton for the door you want to check!

 (By the way, If you program Haskell regularly, it should slightly bug you that